Employment Issues

 supervisory negligence, workplace discrimination, and wrongful termination

 can benefit from a forensic neuropsychiatric evaluation.
-Such an
+Such an evaluation

-depositions and supporting documents.
-Initial working hypotheses
+supporting documents.
+Initial working hypotheses may be supplemented

-may be supplemented by a forensic psychiatric examination of the
+by a forensic psychiatric examination of the plaintiff or the insured.

-plaintiff or the insured.
-This process can result in the formulation
+This process can result in the formulation of an expert opinion as to

-of an expert opinion as to the validity, nature, and extent of the
+the validity, nature, and extent of the claims at issue.
+Areas of interest

-claims at issue.
-Areas of interest include risk factors for misdiagnosis,
+include risk factors for misdiagnosis, misattribution, malingering, or

-misattribution, malingering, or motivation for secondary gain.
+motivation for secondary gain.

 Accommodation Claims